 Players who are convicted by Overwatch for being ‘Minorly Disruptive’ are usually found to be griefing and will receive a ban of at least 30 days.
 A second conviction of this offence will lead to a permanent ban.
 On the other hand, players who are found to be ‘Majorly Disruptive’ are convicted of cheating and will be permanently banned on the first offence.
 The offender’s account will also be locked, preventing them from trading skins to other accounts or selling them on the Steam Market.

 However, as we’ve already alluded to, that’s not the only way to get banned from CS:GO.
 VAC bans will be handed out to players based on their cheat signatures.
 In other words, if you’re found to be using third-party software that gives you the competitive advantage in any Valve game, your entire account will be locked out from playing online games on VAC-secured servers.
-In other words, you’d only be able to play against bots in CS:GO, and no one wants that.
+In other words, you’d only be able to play against bots in CS:GO – and let’s be honest, no one wants that.

 So, if you’ve been considering cheating in CS:GO, hopefully there’s one thing you’ve taken away from this: It’s not worth it.
 Don’t put your entire Steam library at risk just to get revenge on a lobby full of skilled players.
 It’s not enjoyable for them and it’s not going to be enjoyable in the future for you either.